CharaChorder/docs/docs/Master Forge.rst

 .. dropdown:: How to perform a Chord?

-    A chord is a type of input that allows you to press multiple keys at a time in order to achieve a predetermined :ref:`output<Chords:Chord Output>`.
-In order to perform a chord, you must press all of the :ref:`input keys<Chords:Chord Input>` at the same time, within the :ref:`press time limit<GenerativeTextMenu:Press Tolerance>`.
-Additionally, you must release all of the keys at the same time, that is, within the :ref:`release time limit<GenerativeTextMenu:Release Tolerance>`.
+    A chord is a type of input that allows you to press multiple keys at the same time in order to achieve a predetermined :ref:`output<Chords:Chord Output>`.
+In order to perform a chord, you must press all of the :ref:`input keys<Chords:Chord Input>` at the same time, within the :ref:`press time limit (press tolerance)<GenerativeTextMenu:Press Tolerance>`.
+Additionally, you must release all of the keys at the same time, that is, within the :ref:`release time limit (release tolerance)<GenerativeTextMenu:Release Tolerance>`.
 Once these steps are performed accurately, your CCOS device will, very quickly, type the keys pressed, backspace them, and then output the predetermined chord.

 We can test out your preloaded chords, of which there are 500, by :doc:`chording<Chords>` both index fingers South, towards your body.
 You might need to play around with the timing a bit.
 Just remember that you have to press both switches together, at the same time, and then release them at the same time.
 As mentioned before, it might take a bit of playing around with the timing, but, eventually, you should see the word "the" output onto your typing space.
 Congratulations!
 You just performed a chord!